-Step into a region where Christians are often disdained for their faith but where churches across the Navajo Nation (spanning across the high desert of northern Arizona and New Mexico) are striving to honor God and sacrificially serve their communities in the midst of poverty, addiction, and other challenges.
+Step into the Navajo Nation in Arizona, where Christians are often disdained for their faith and churches are striving to honor God and sacrificially serve their communities in the midst of poverty, addiction, and other challenges.
 Your team will have a truly unique, cross-cultural experience as you spend time on “The Rez” and listen to stories from the Navajo (Diné) people who continue to live on the land of their ancestors, proudly maintaining their native language and traditions.

-Whether during Spring Break or in the middle of summer, serve families in remote desert Native American communities through Kids Club, home repair projects, or church outreach programs.
-As your team enjoys the beautiful desert landscape, you’ll work hard but also have time to slow down, sit around the fire, and build relationships on a mission trip to one of these Native American communities.
+On a Native American mission trip to the Navajo Nation, you'll serve families in remote desert communities through home repair projects, Kids Club, or church outreach programs.
+As your team takes in the breathtaking desert landscape, you’ll work hard but also be encouraged to slow down, sit around a campfire, and build meaningful relationships across cultural boundaries.